 Under-reading also occurs when a sensor has zero or near-zero response to a hazardous gas.
 A standard electrochemical H2S sensor typically does not respond to mercaptans (thiols), which are sulfur compounds with similar odor and toxicity.
 If mercaptans are the actual hazard and the worker relies on the H2S sensor, there is no warning.

 The best protection against cross-sensitivity errors is knowing what gases are actually present in your environment and checking the manufacturer's cross-sensitivity data for your specific sensor model.
-If the cross-sensitivity is significant for your application, either use a sensor with better selectivity, calibrate on the target gas directly, or apply documented correction factors to the readings.
+If the cross-sensitivity is significant for your application, use a more appropriate sensor, calibrate on the target gas where the manufacturer supports it, or apply documented correction factors only as allowed by your program.

 Methane: 1.00 (calibration gas)